Jason-0902/Pwn-college-writeup/README.md

 ## Purpose

-This repository is created **solely for learning and documentation purposes**.
+This repository is maintained as a personal learning log.

-It serves as a personal record of my study process while working through pwn.college challenges, including my understanding of exploitation techniques, problem-solving approaches, and notes taken during practice.

-All writeups and scripts reflect my own learning journey and are intended to help me review concepts and track progress over time.
+It is not intended to provide official solutions or bypass the learning objectives of pwn.college, but rather to record my own understanding, experiments, and technical notes during the learning process.

 ## License